-Bar & Lounge < Starlight > 41F The Okura Prestige Tower
+Bar & Lounge <Starlight> 41F The Okura Prestige Tower

 Offering flexible options depending on the situation.
-Consisting of three zones, The Bar that includes a standing space, The Lounge is imbued with a relaxing feel, and The Chef's Kitchen with a personal and sophisticated atmosphere.
-Available snacks and desserts during the daytime with a panoramic view at 190m above the ground.
+Consisting of three zones, The Bar that includes a standing space, The Lounge imbued with a relaxing feel, and The Chef's Kitchen with a personal and sophisticated atmosphere.
+Available snacks and desserts on daytime with a panoramic view at 190m above the ground.
+Business hours: $11:30 \sim 24:00$

-Capacity: total 89 (including 8 at Chef's Table), 2 private room

-(no smoking at all tables)
+Capacity : total 89 (including 8 at Chef's Table), 1 private room ( no smoking at all tables) TEL : +81-3-3505-6075 Dress Code : Smart Casual

-TEL: +81-3-3505-6075

-Dress Code: Smart Casual